 Mrs. Pearson, “Yes, it was, we followed it from the buyer to the compound.
 There were six duffle bags, it wasn’t gym clothes, we know it was cash.
 We have video of it being transferred.
 We also noticed the garage was mostly empty.
 Other video confirms what you saw, there never seems to be anything that could be construed as boxes of cash going from the garage to any other house.”

 Katya, “Then garage has a basement, or there are tunnels.”

-“What we concluded.
+“Possible.
 Calderon wouldn’t want kids, or even wives or girlfriends to know where cash is, or that there is cash at all.
 I’m sure some of the women know, but he would want to keep the kids out of it, they can’t be counted on not to blurt out the wrong thing at the wrong time.”

 Katya, “Does not matter, tunnels or no. The cash has to go underground first, maybe it just stays there.
 Tunnels are a pain, whoever constructed them knows they are there.
 Besides, the cash has to leave eventually for laundering, it would go out from the garage just like it came in.
 The garage can’t be accessed except through the gate.
 If there is a tunnel, the money would still come back to the warehouse after it was counted and packaged.
 The more I think about it, a tunnel seems like an unnecessary inconvenience.”

 Mrs. Pearson, “We agree then.
 It’s risky and appears to serve little purpose.
 My bet is they take it to a lower level basement, count and wrap it, then take it someplace else.
 How long do you need the video up?”

 “One more viewing, another forty minutes.
 We will absorb the layout, I have it in my head anyway.”

 “You too then, yes, handy.
 Forgetting is a problem sometimes.”

 Mrs. Pearson laughs, “True.
 I find if I don’t refresh, things go dark eventually.”